river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 # GitHub Best Practices

 Date Created: 2024-01-02 by Bibi Powers-McCormack
-Date Updated: 2024-01-02 by Bibi Powers-McCormack
+Date Updated: 2024-01-03 by Bibi Powers-McCormack

 The purpose of this document is to provide an overview for how to work with GitHub repositories within the RC SFA GitHub Organization.
 The three main sections (how to set up a repo, how to organize your repo, and expectations for collaboration) offer guidance for getting started, managing, and collaborating using GitHub.

 ## How to set up a repo within the river-corridor-sfa GitHub Organization

-You should add your work to a GitHub repo within the river-cooridors-sfa GitHub Organization if any of the following criteria are met:
+You should add your work to a GitHub repository within the river-cooridors-sfa GitHub Organization when the contents of your repo are associated in any way with the RC SFA.
+Examples include, but are not limited to, creating figures for a manuscript, writing scripts to process data, and developing analyeses.
-- [ ] ==FILL OUT CRITERIA==

 You can either create a new repository in the GitHub Organization, or add an existing repo.
 Directions can be found below:
-- Creating a new repo in a GitHub Organization
+- [Creating a new repo]([url](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)) in a GitHub Organization.
+At step 4, select `river-corridors-sfa` as the Owner.
-- Adding an existing repo to a GitHub Organization
+- [Adding an existing repo]([url](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account)) to a GitHub Organization.
+At step 4, select `river-corridors-sfa` as the New Owner.

 When a new repository is added, we recommend the following actions occur:
-- Follow ==x== guidance for how to name your repo.
+- Name your repo with the following syntax: `rcsfa-[RC#]-[StudyCode]-[keyword]`
+  - e.g. `rcsfa-RC3-SSF-FireParty`, `rcsfa-RC2-ScalingManuscript`
-- Follow ==x== guidance for what topics to add to your repo.
+- Follow the guidance in [README_github_topics.md](github_topics/README_github_topics.md) for what topics to add to your repo.
 - Identify a Repository Steward; this is the person who will manage the `main` branch and champion any collaborations between branches and merge requests.
 - The Repository Steward should identify and set up the folder/directory structure.
 See below sections for recommendations and considerations for organization.
+- Write the README.md and and update to ensure it reflects the contents of the repo.
+See below sections for recommendations and considerations on what to include.

 ## How to organize your repo

 ### Recommended folder structure

 ### Tips for repo readmes
+- Individuals who read your README should be able to understand the purpose and contents of your repo, how your repo is organized, and who to contact if they want to reach out.
+- The following sections should be included: `Title`, `Summary`, `Brief Overview of Methods`, `Repository Structure`, `Citations and Acknowledgements`, and `Contact`.
+- See ==X== for more guidance on the sections to include in your repo README.

 ## Expectations for collaboration